Spring Garden Revival

 Professional Application Standards, Equipment Calibration & Safety Protocols

-Professional fertilizer application in Natick requires MDAR Category 36 certification, specialized training, and strict adherence to safety protocols.
-Equipment must be calibrated annually using catch pan testing, with uniform distribution ensured by overlapping passes and edge guards.
-Application speeds should be 3–4 mph for rotary spreaders and 2–3 mph for drop spreaders.
-Personal protective equipment (PPE) includes safety glasses, dust masks, chemical-resistant gloves, and long sleeves.
-Daily equipment inspections, first aid certification, and emergency response procedures are mandatory.
+Professional fertilizer application in Natick requires MA MDAR Category 36 certification, specialized training, and ongoing education.
+Equipment must be calibrated annually using catch pan testing, with pattern and rate checks at multiple locations.
+Ensure uniform distribution with overlapping passes (12–24 inches for rotary spreaders) and use edge guards near non-target areas.
+Application speed should be 3–4 mph for rotary and 2–3 mph for drop spreaders.
+Safety protocols include PPE (safety glasses, dust masks, chemical-resistant gloves, long sleeves/pants), daily equipment inspection, and first aid certification.
 Maintain pre-application soil test verification, document application rates, and monitor turf response post-application.
-Customer education on irrigation and mowing is encouraged.
+Educate customers on irrigation, mowing, and traffic restrictions.

 Integrated Nutrient Management & Organic Fertilizer Options for Natick’s Acidic Soils